 Discovering the Klamath River Corridor in far northwestern California.

-Karuk Language Resources on the Web designed by a team of students from Happy Camp High School.
+Information about Karuk Language Resources on the Web, a website originally designed by a team of students from Happy Camp High School.

 The winter of 1872-1873 was a troubled one in the Lava Beds, where a small band of Modoc Indians was beseiged by a US Army force outnumbering them as much as ten to one.
 The majority of the battlefields of his conflict, known as the Modoc War, are preserved today at Lava Beds National Monument.
 The book "Modoc War," by historian Erwin N. Thompson, is available online for more in-depth study of these tragic events.